rociodiaz-sistemas/StreamCoder/README.md

 npm run storybook

 ### Highlights
 Prototype design.
-This is a chat widget meant for streaming purposes, the design I chose in the CRM is cartoony.
+This is a chat widget meant for streaming purposes, the design I chose in the CMS is cartoony.
 There are other themes able to be personalized for other flavors.
 The prototype is bound to change.
 ![image](https://github.com/rociodiaz-sistemas/StreamCoder/assets/68517616/6f74e494-24fb-4f99-955c-9495743d17a0)

 Features: